Transformer for Single Image Super-Resolution: Introduction

-Specifically, ESRT can be divided into two parts: lightweight CNN backbone (LCB) and lightweight Transformer backbone (LTB).
-For LCB, we consider more on reducing the shape of the feature map in the middle layers and maintain a deep network depth to ensure large network capacity.
-Firstly, inspired by the high-pass filter which can obtain the high-frequency information in the image, we design a high-frequency filtering module (HFM) which is differential and can capture the texture details of the image.
-With the aid of HFM, a novel high preserving block (HPB) is proposed to extract the potential features efficiently by size variation.
-Specifically, before size reduction, the high-frequency information is preserved by HFM and then is added back to the refined features to prevent the resolved image from visually unnaturally.
-By this operation, our HPB can not only efficiently extract SR features but save computational cost.
-For feature extraction, a novel adaptive residual feature block (ARFB) is proposed as the basic feature extraction unit with the ability to adaptively adjust the weight of the residual path and identity path.
-In residual path, ARFB uses~\textbf{Reduction} and~\textbf{Expansion} operation to reduce the number of parameters.
-In LTB, an efficient Transformer (ET) is proposed to be embedded into the behind of LCB.
-Meanwhile, a novel efficient multi-head attention (EMHA) is designed to significantly decrease the GPU memory cost In the ET.
-EMHA just considers the relationship between image blocks in a local region, as the pixel in SR image is commonly related to its neighbor pixels.
-Even though it is a local region, it is much wider than a regular convolution and has more useful context information.
-ET can efficiently explore the relationship between similar local blocks in the image, making the super-resolved region having more references.
+To solve the aforementioned problems, an Efficient Super-Resolution Transformer (ESRT) is proposed to enhance the ability of SISR networks to capture the long-distance context-dependence while significantly decreasing the GPU memory cost.
+It is worth noting that ESRT is a hybrid architecture, which uses a ``CNN+Transformer" pattern to handle the small SR dataset.
+Specifically, ESRT can be divided into two parts: Lightweight CNN Backbone (LCB) and Lightweight Transformer Backbone (LTB).
+For LCB, we consider more on reducing the shape of the feature map in the middle layers and maintaining a deep network depth to ensure large network capacity.
+Inspired by the high-pass filter, we design a High-frequency Filtering Module (HFM) to capture the texture details of the image.
+With the aid of HFM, a High Preserving Block (HPB) is proposed to extract the potential features efficiently by size variation.
+For feature extraction, a powerful Adaptive Residual Feature Block (ARFB) is proposed as the basic feature extraction unit with the ability to adaptively adjust the weight of the residual path and identity path.
+In LTB, an efficient Transformer (ET) is proposed, which use the specially designed Efficient Multi-Head Attention (EMHA) mechanism to decrease the GPU memory consumption.
+It is worth noting that EMHA just considers the relationship between image blocks in a local region since the pixel in SR image is commonly related to its neighbor pixels.
+Even though it is a local region, it is much wider than a regular convolution and can extract more useful context information.
+Therefore, ESRT can learn the relationship between similar local blocks efficiently, making the super-resolved region have more references.
+The main contributions are as follows \begin{itemize} \item We propose a Lightweight CNN Backbone (LCB), which use High Preserving Blocks (HPBs) to dynamically adjust the size of the feature map to extract deep features with a low computational cost. \item We propose a Lightweight Transformer Backbone (LTB) to capture long-term dependencies between similar patches in an image with the help of the specially designed Efficient Transformer (ET) and Efficient Multi-Head Attention (EMHA) mechanism. \item A novel model called Efficient SR Transformer (ESRT) is proposed to effectively enhance the feature expression ability and the long-term dependence of similar patches in an image, so as to achieve better performance with low computational cost. \end{itemize}